 Parking is plentiful.
 As mentioned before, we parked just to the west of the Hernando Desoto Bridge, but more central spots are available in case thunderstorms pop up and you have to make this mad dash to the car.
 A map of all parking areas and features can be found here.

-With the current variant of the Riverwalk opening in 2012, it has given Bradenton a destination and a nice attraction, not simply a sidewalk along the river.
+With the current variant of the Bradenton Riverwalk opening in 2012, it has given the city a destination and a nice attraction, not simply a sidewalk along the river.

 Please feel free to comment in the box below with questions and comments.